synonymdev/slashtag-seeding-server/README.md

 {
     key: <public key>,
     length: <current length of the hypercore on the seeding server>,
+    contiguousLength: <Number of blocks contiguously available starting from the first block of this core>,
     lastUpdated: <when the seeding server last saw a change (ms timestamp)>, }
 ```